Elering/estfeed-datahub-docs/eng/12-metering-data.md

 In case there is a mistake in the file the system will notify the user:
 1. Metering data can be added to several MS Excel file sheets.
 The system will tell the user on which sheet the problem is located.
-2. In addition it is possible to see the row where the problem is.
+2. In addition, it is possible to see the row where the problem is.
 3. Error description helps to understand the issue.
 4. After the problem is found and fixed "Cancel" should be clicked and import process should be repeated.